Hybrid divide-and-conquer approach for tree search algorithms: Quantum backtracking for DPLL-like algorithms

 One drawback of Montanaro's quantum backtracking is that the runtime depends on the estimate of the size of the search tree (which is a parameter of the algorithm), and not on the size of the subtree that the classical backtracking algorithm explores.

 The efficiency of a classical backtracking algorithm relies on its ability to explore the most promising branches first, which means than in practice, the algorithm may find a marked vertex after exploring $T'$ vertices, where $T' \ll T$.
-Using a quantum tree size estimation subroutine to estimate the size of the subtree explored by the classical backtracking algorithm, there is an improvement on the original quantum backtracking algorithms which covers this $T' \ll T$ case \cite{ambainis-kokainis}.
+Using a quantum tree size estimation subroutine to estimate the size of the subtree explored by the classical backtracking algorithm, the original quantum backtracking algorithm can be improved for the $T' \ll T$ case (see Th.~\ref{th:ambainis}).

-\begin{theorem} Consider a classical backtracking algorithm $\mathcal A$ which generates a search tree $\mathcal T$.
-There is a quantum algorithm which outputs $1$ with high probability if $\mathcal T$ contains a marked vertex and $0$ if it doesn’t, with query complexity $O(n^{\frac{3}{2}}\sqrt{T'})$ where $T’$ is the number of vertices actually explored by $\mathcal{A}$. \end{theorem}
+\begin{theorem}[\cite{ambainis-kokainis}] Consider a classical backtracking algorithm $\mathcal A$ which generates a search tree $\mathcal T$.
+There is a quantum algorithm which outputs $1$ with high probability if $\mathcal T$ contains a marked vertex and $0$ if it doesn’t, with query complexity $O(n^{\frac{3}{2}}\sqrt{T'})$ where $T'$ is the number of vertices actually explored by $\mathcal{A}$. \end{theorem}

 The overall algorithm generates subtrees which contain the first $2^i$ vertices explored by the classical backtracking algorithm, increasing $i$ until a marked vertex is found, or the whole search tree is considered.
 It is on each subtree containing the first $2^i$ vertices that we run the quantum backtracking algorithm.